Skip to content

 Compound vs Mixture

-Compound Definition Compounds are those substances that are composed of many identical molecules and consist of two or more atoms from more than one element linked together by chemical bonds. … Read more
+Compound Definition Compounds are those substances that are composed of many identical molecules and consist of two or more atoms from more than one element linked together by chemical bonds.
+Compounds are of different types depending on the type of … Read more

 Older posts